 Arrowtown is a very small town, but we absolutely loved it.
 It was one of the most quaint little towns we have been to!

 We then made our way to Wanaka.
-Wanaka town, located at Lake Wanaka, offers amazing views of the lake and surrounding mountains.
+Located at Lake Wanaka, this town offers amazing views of the lake and surrounding mountains.
 You can take a stroll at the lakefront and visit the famous Wanaka Tree, or take one of the numerous hikes (short or long, depending on how fit you are) to enjoy breathtaking views of this town from above the mountains.
 One of the most popular hike is the Rob Roy Glacier Track – a 5-6 hour round trip which provides the best view from above of Wanaka.

 Since it was cloudy and raining while we were in Wanaka, we decided to explore the town center and take numerous walks along the lake.
 We also decided to rent a kayak and spent a couple hours in the water.